 Understanding computer education in UK schools and colleges

-The Royal Society has launched an important programme of work to gather and share evidence about how computing education (including ICT) is being taught and resourced in UK schools and colleges.
-The research is being carried out independently by Pye Tait Consulting and will inform the development of future support.
+In 2016, the Royal Society launched an important programme of work to gather and share evidence about how computing education (including ICT) is taught and resourced in UK schools and colleges.
+Primary research has been carried out independently by Pye Tait Consulting and will inform the development of future support.

 It’s vital that we understand what’s really happening in schools, particularly in terms of teachers’ current confidence, knowledge and skills in delivering computing education.
 This will ensure that the case for future support is based on a full and honest picture.